dogmatiq/dogma/README.md

-Because a process coordinates changes within the application using multiple messages, and each message represents a single atomic change to the application's state, the changes made by a process are ["eventually consistent"][Eventual Consistency].
+Because a process coordinates changes within the application using multiple messages, and each message represents a single atomic change to the application's state, the changes made by a process are ["eventually consistent"][eventual consistency].
 The precise guarantees regarding process consistency are specific to the [engine](#engine) implementation.